Chart Hooks

 Delete Resources Created by Hooks

 When you install a chart, Helm tracks what objects your template files added to Kubernetes.
 When you uninstall the chart, Helm automatically removes those objects.
 But in the case of hooks, Helm doesn’t track this.
-So if a post-install hook creates a pod that did something, that pod will still be left around after the chart finishes installing, and even if you later remove the chart completely.
+So if a post-install hook creates a pod that did something, that pod will still be left around after the chart finishes installing - even when you later remove the chart completely.
 To automatically delete these resources, we can make use of the delete policy annotation.

 In our example, we used the line: